 Cooking a Thanksgiving feast is for the birds.

-Make reservations at San Francisco restaurants that are open for Thanksgiving dinner—there's little doubt that the chefs at Lord Stanley, Lily on Clement, Le Colonial, and 3rd Cousin can do a turkey—or sweet potato gnocchi, curry pumpkin soup, or bread pudding—way better than we can.
+Make reservations at San Francisco restaurants that are open for Thanksgiving dinner—there's little doubt that the master chefs at Cassava, Lily on Clement, Che Fico Alimentari, Greens, and 3rd Cousin can do a turkey—or mushroom terrine, honey smoked ham, and spit-roasted pork loin—way better than you can at home.

 Prefer a cozy holiday in?
-Several San Francisco restaurants are offering full Thanksgiving dinners, as well as lots of a la carte sides and desserts, for takeout and delivery.
-You'll find those below, too.
+Several San Francisco restaurants are offering full Thanksgiving dinners (as well as lots of a la carte sides and desserts) for takeout and delivery.

 Happy Turkey Day!